teamradish/TRTwitchPlaysBot/Wiki/Settings-Documentation.md

 ### tutorial_message
 A message linking to the syntax tutorial on how to play.

+### periodic_input_enabled
+Whether to enable an automatic periodic input.
+Periodic inputs are useful for newer game consoles that go to sleep after some time of inactivity.
+0 = disabled, 1 = enabled.
+This defaults to 0, disabled.

+### periodic_input_time
+The interval to perform a periodic input, in milliseconds.
+This defaults to 300000 milliseconds, or 5 minutes.

+### periodic_input_port
+The controller port to perform the periodic input on.
+You can avoid interfering with the game if you perform this on another controller port that is otherwise unused.
+This defaults to 0 (port 1).

+### periodic_input_value
+The input to perform (Ex. "a").
+This can also be a macro or input synonym.
+This defaults to an empty string, or no input.

 ### default_input_duration
 The global default duration of inputs with unspecified durations, in milliseconds.
 This defaults to 200 milliseconds.